 All of this means: pricing a Hayes Valley home well isn't about averaging the neighborhood and applying a correction, it's about reading which configuration your property belongs to (Victorian house, multi-unit Victorian, Edwardian flat, Patricia's Green condo, live-work loft, TIC) and pricing the strategy to match how buyers in that specific peer set actually move.
 The difference between a Hayes Valley listing that closes at the segment baseline and one that goes 20, 30, or 35 percent over (as 436 Oak did) is rarely the home itself.
 It's the configuration read and the strategy that follows from it.

-436 Oak Street is a six-bedroom, four-bath, 3,611-square-foot street-to-street Victorian in Hayes Valley, running from Oak to Hickory, with a four-bedroom owner's unit on the upper floors, two one-bedroom units below, and a three-car garage.
-Listed at $2,495,000, the property went into contract in seven days with eleven competing offers and closed at $3,363,000.
+436 Oak Street is a six-bedroom, four-bath, 3,611-square-foot street-to-street Victorian in Hayes Valley, running from Oak through to Hickory, with a four-bedroom owner's unit on the upper floors, two one-bedroom units below, and a three-car garage off Hickory.
+I listed it at $2,495,000.
+The property went into contract in seven days with eleven competing offers and closed at $3,363,000.
 That's $868,000 over list, or 35% above asking, at approximately $931 per square foot.

-What 436 Oak illustrates about selling in Hayes Valley is the heritage and configuration premium.
-A property with this combination, full Victorian scale, three flexible units, secured parking, and a street-to-street footprint, doesn't come to market often, and Hayes Valley buyers know that.
-The pricing strategy was to list competitively and let the rarity drive bidding rather than try to capture the eventual value at list.
-Eleven offers and a $3.363M close is the evidence.
-The same configuration-first pricing logic, segment baseline plus a deliberate read of what's actually rare about your specific property, applies to Edwardian flats on Linden, Patricia's Green condos with private outdoor space, and live-work lofts with rare floor plans throughout the neighborhood.
+What 436 Oak shows about selling in Hayes Valley is the value of the configuration premium.
+A property with this combination of full Victorian scale, three flexible units, secured parking, and a street-to-street footprint doesn't come to market often, and Hayes Valley buyers know it.
+My strategy was to list competitively and let the rarity drive the bidding rather than try to capture the full value in the list price.
+Eleven offers and a $3,363,000 close is the evidence.
+The same configuration-first approach, a segment baseline plus a deliberate read of what's actually rare about your specific property, applies to Edwardian flats on Linden, Patricia's Green condos with private outdoor space, and live-work lofts with unusual floor plans throughout the neighborhood.

 Most Hayes Valley homes fall into one of five configurations, and each one prices on its own logic: